michaelpearce21/CI_MS1_DAL/README.md

 ### Features and testing user stories:

-In this section the various parts of the website will be broken down into features and assessed how they stack up against the user storeis.
+In this section the various parts of the website will be broken down into features and assessed how they stack up against the user stories.
 Any extra features that would be good for the future, or upgrades to the current site will then be suggested.

 Screenshots are of the laptop and large screen version, but important changes to mobile are mentioned.